 - has never attended Co-op Camp, register at the Intermediate level, or has completed the Intermediate level, then your child will receive a personal invitation to attend our special Graduate or has completed the Graduate level, then your child will receive a personal invitation to attend our special Senior Graduate level (in 2019).

 Please ensure that you complete all sections of the registration form and return it along with the registration fee to the Youth Program office.
 The registration deadline is two weeks prior to the commencement of the camp, but REGISTER NOW to get your first choice.

 Where are the camps and what are the accommodations like?

-Junior 2, Introductory 2, Intermediate, and Graduate Camps are held at a scenic facility on Last Mountain Lake.The camp is lake front and features dormlike facilities.
+Junior 2, Introductory 2, Graduate and LevelUp camps are held at a scenic facility on Last Mountain Lake.The camp is lake front and features dormlike facilities.
 One of the most popular features of Last Mountain Lake is the infamous mud put from our promo video.

-Junior 1, Introductory 1, and Senior Graduate Camps are held at beautiful Candle Lake.
-The camp has eight heated cabins, indoor washrooms and a main hall for activities and meals.
+Junior 1, Introductory 1, and Intermediate Camps are held at beautiful Candle Lake.
+The camp has eight heated cabins, indoor washrooms and the main hall for activities and meals.
 Below are some pictures of the camp and the surrounding area.
 Here are some pictures of the camp and surrounding area.